Gas Safety Certificate For Landlords

 - Do I need a Gas Safety Certificate?

-- How often do I need a Gas Safety Check?
+- How often do I need to renew my Gas Safety Certificate?

 - What do I do with the Gas Safety Certificate?

-- Do I need a Gas Safety Certificate for each rental property I own?
+- Do I need a Certificate for each rental property I own?

 - What is a Gas Safe registered engineer?